namkatcedrickjumtock/finance-record-keep-typscript/README.md

         data: T // generic value
      }
 #### Enums in Typscript

+    template
+    enum <nameOfEnum> = { coma separated values }
 enums helps us to store a certain type of constants or key words and associate them with a key value pair.

+#### Tuples in Typscript
+Tuples in Typscripts are comma separated values with an unchangeable type when define.

+           let user: [string, number, bolean] = ["cedrick", 32, true]  ✅ but we can't change the type at possition[0] to a number like:

+           user[0] = 50 ❌
+ but we can't change the type at possition[0] to a different value of thesame type:

+           user[0] = "Junior " ✅